YubiKey 5 FIPS Series Features

 Note

-FIPS AAGUID and Form Factors
+FIPS Form Factors

 Form factor is set during manufacturing and returned as a one-byte value.
 Currently defined values for this are set out in the Form Factor table below: